Lucy Adlington: Books

 Through her writing, Adlington examines women's lives and the importance of clothing.
 Stitches in Time: The Story of the Clothes We Wear (2015) examines the evolution of clothing.
 Several of Adlington's books focus on the Second World War and the Holocaust.
 Great War Fashion: Tales from the History Wardrobe (2013) describes the impact of the war on the women's labour market.
 Women lost jobs in the 'luxury' trades of dressmaking and millinery, and were faced with harder work and longer hours in unregulated workshops that made clothing and equipment for soldiers.
-Women’s Lives and Clothes in WW2: Ready for Action is credited with filling "a gap in the scholarship on women’s clothing and service during the war".
+Women's Lives and Clothes in WW2: Ready for Action is credited with filling "a gap in the scholarship on women's clothing and service during the war".
 In it, Adlington focuses on the women who wore the clothing and their experiences, and emphasizes the similarities between nationalities.

-The Dressmakers of Auschwitz (2021) centers on the subject of clothes, seamstresses, and hardships faced by female internees in concentration camps.
+The Dressmakers of Auschwitz (2021) centres on the subject of clothes, seamstresses, and hardships faced by female internees in concentration camps.
 It is a factual account of women who worked as seamstresses in the Auschwitz concentration camp.
-The Nazi commandant's wife, Hedwig Höss, used female prisoners as workers in a fashion salon known as the "Obere Nähstube," or "upper tailoring studio".
-Marta Fuchs, Berta Berkovich Kohút and other young women survived Auschwitz by designing and tailoring high fashion clothing for elite Nazi women.
+The Nazi commandant's wife, Hedwig Höss, used female prisoners as workers in a fashion salon known as the "Obere Nähstube", or "upper tailoring studio".
+Marta Fuchs, Berta Berkovich Kohut and other young women survived Auschwitz by designing and tailoring high-fashion clothing for elite Nazi women.
 After Adlington published a fictional account, The Red Ribbon (2017), descendants of some of the dressmakers contacted her with more information about the women who had worked in the camp.
 The Dressmakers of Auschwitz has been translated into 22 languages and recorded on The New York Times Best Seller list.

-Adlington has written several young adult novels, including The Red Ribbon (2017), a fictional story about a woman named Ella who was a seamstress in a concentration camp during the holocaust in World War II.
+Adlington has written several young adult novels, including The Red Ribbon (2017), a fictional story about a woman named Ella who was a seamstress in a concentration camp during the Holocaust in the Second World War.
 The book was shortlisted for a "Young Quills Award" in the 14 to young adult category in 2018.

 Her work has earned recognition through nominations and shortlistings for awards including the Carnegie Medal, Manchester Book Prize, Leeds Book Prize, and Rotherham Book Award, for her books The Diary of Pelly-D and Burning Mountain.